Kasjan4/Skii/README.md

 ## The resorts

-After searching many ski API's, we couldnt find one to suit our needs and decided to create our own database with ski resort data taken from the web.
+After searching many ski API's, we couldn't find one to suit our needs and decided to create our own database with ski resort data taken from the web.
 The updating weather conditions are taken from an external open source weather API.

 ## Home Page